CodyAdam/my-admin-panel/doc/services.md

     proxy --> | /adminer/ | adminer
 ```

+The dots links are specials links, not useful to actually run the services :
+- The front / back link do not really exist.
+The front on the web-browser call the `/api` location and is redirected through `nginx` directly on the backend.
+- The rabbitMQ link exist, but is only here to connect to the management plugin of RabbitMQ.
+It is not used by any services, just by the user for debug.

 | Name              | Technology     | Docker Hostname | Url Production                 | Url Dev                    | Source code                                            |
 |-------------------|----------------|-----------------|--------------------------------|----------------------------|--------------------------------------------------------|
 | Front             | Angular        | front           | https://wm.fgdou.ovh/          | http://localhost/          | [fr-administration-front](../fr-administration-front/) |